JOURNAL

 When the heart is overwhelmed with sorrow,

-And wonder if your baby will come tomorrow,
+When you wonder if your baby will come tomorrow.

-Danielle was first placed in my arms on December 28, 1996.
+Our precious Danielle was born on August 29, 1995 and we first held her in our arms on December 28, 1996.